Does your admissions team struggle to contact new student leads quickly or effectively? If so,...

 One of the most important aspects to consider is the “point of transition” - or how far you want your call center partner to take students through the process before transitioning them to your internal team.

-When partnering with a contact center, the two most common points of transition are Upon Qualification and Upon Completed Application.
+When hiring a contact center, the two most common points of transition are Upon Qualification and Upon Completed Application.

 Qualification services focus on real-time contact and qualification of prospective students.
 When appropriate, the contact center will transition interested, qualified leads back to your institution.
 This is typically done via warm transfer or by scheduling an appointment with your admissions team or an advisor.